-Baby's health is tied to mother's value for familyDecember 3rd, 2012 in Health /
+Baby's health is tied to mother's value for familyDecember 3, 2012 in Medicine & Health / Health

 The value that an expectant mother places on family—regardless of the reality of her own family situation—predicts the birthweight of her baby and whether the child will develop asthma symptoms three years later, according to new research from USC.

 The findings suggest that one's culture is a resource that can provide tangible physical health benefits.